-• Environmentally Resilient Goal 8, Strategy A - "Promote infill development where infrastructure and services are already in place" (p.
+• Environmentally Resilient Goal 8, Strategy A - Promote infill development where infrastructure and services are already in place (p.
 54).

-The proposed map amendment will allow an additional housing unit on the site of an existing single-unit home where infrastructure and services such as water, stormwater, and streets already exist.
+The proposed map amendment will allow an additional housing unit on the site of an existing single-unit home where infrastructure and services such as electricity, natural gas, sewer, waste collection, water, stormwater, and streets already exist.
 This allows Denver to grow responsibly and promotes land conservation.